 The CPUC’s proposed “Accord” framework has value, but development of an Accord should not be overly expensive or prevent timely action and important learnings.

-A Stage Gate process specific to California’s goals and needs could best facilitate successful MTIs in a transparent way.
+A Stage Gate process specific to California’s goals and needs could best facilitate successful MTIs that are vetted in a transparent way, including community feedback processes as applicable.

-California’s stage gate process should utilize existing resources, filings, stakeholder groups, and processes where possible
+California’s stage gate process should utilize existing resources, filings, stakeholder groups, and processes where possible.

+Timely feedback and evaluation is critical to pivoting strategies if needed in support of continuous improvement.

 Where possible, MTIs should support C&S advancements.
 Savings and cost effectiveness should reflect C&S advancements enabled by the MTI.